a1600795/Trust2BlockChain/h6 Iceberg.md

 #### a well known organization

+Wasn't completely sure what was supposed with this, but a well known organization operating in Tor is FBI.
+FBI is actively targeting criminals who are operating or using criminal marketplaces in darknet.
+(Reference: Farivar, M., 2023.
+FBI Targets Users in Crackdown on Darknet Marketplaces.
+Link: https://www.voanews.com/a/fbi-targets-users-in-crackdown-on-darknet-marketplaces/7038559.html.
+Read: 3.12.2023)

 ### c) In your own words, how does anonymity work in TOR? (e.g. how does it use: public keys, encryption, what algorithms?
 This subtask does not require tests with a computer.)